How to perform a reference check to find the perfect candidate

 How should you perform a reference check?

-You can perform a reference check either by phone or by email, and there are pros and cons to both.
-Usually, a candidate will list one or two references on their CV, but you can ask them directly if they have not provided any contact details.
+The two most common ways of performing a reference check are either by phone or by email, and there are pros and cons to both.
+Usually, a candidate will list one or two references on their CV, but you can ask them directly if they have not provided any referee contact details.

 What questions should and shouldn’t be asked during a reference check?

-For legal reasons, it’s very important that any questions you ask are related to the role and not about the candidate’s personal life, age, sexual orientation, race, habits or relationships.
+For legal reasons (e.g. GDPR compliance), it’s very important that any questions you ask are related to the role and not about the candidate’s personal life, age, sexual orientation, race, habits or relationships.
 It’s also important that you do not inquire about a candidate’s plans to start a family.

 You want to find out the most about the candidate’s ability to do the job they are applying for without any discrimination or bias.

-A good idea is to ask questions based on the comments on the candidate card in your ATS.
-You can address the concerns and ask for clarifications.
+Tip: A good idea is to ask questions based on the comments on the candidate card in your ATS.
+You can address the concerns and ask for clarifications, for example when you need to verify information provided at the interview stage.

 6 great questions to ask during a reference check (and why)